CleverStack/node-seed/README.md

             "dialect": "mysql", // or postgre - Note: if you use PG then you must put "omitNull": true in options.
             "port": 3306
         }
-    }
+    },

+    "mongoose": {
+        "uri": "mongodb://localhost/database" // Uri of your mongo server for use with ODM (Mongoose) }
 }
 ```